jmencinapino/equativ-custom-script/README.md

 ## Overview

-This repository demonstrates the possibilities of using the Equativ Custom Script feature at both the insertion and creative levels.
+This repository demonstrates the possibilities of using the Equativ Custom Script feature at both the insertion and creative levels on EMP.

 ## General Use